 It’s been four years since that afternoon.
 Rejections don’t make me panic these days, nor do they make me sweat sexily like Jack (although let’s be clear, I was more of a Desmond girl).
 But every once in a while, one still has the power to knock me right off my horse.
 An unpleasant feeling, absolutely, but these days I accept that pain rather than ignoring it or fighting it with false stoicism.
 I’ve learned that fighting a feeling, any feeling, will only cause it to lurk in my personal darkness, growing stronger like a cockroach.
 So now I invite my negative feelings into the light.
 I let them course through my balled-up fists and my exhausted brain and my sick-of-editing eyes—but with a countdown clock on.

 I finally had my first fiction published last spring.
 It took two years of constant submitting to get there, but get there we did, and then it picked up an award I hadn’t known existed, which was just gravy.
 That story was originally rejected 37 times.
-My second major publication is this essay, published in the astonishing North American Review.
+My second major publication, an essay called "Dredging Up Wanderlust," was published here, in the astonishing North American Review.
 I wrote the first draft when I was 31 years old.
 Now I’m 37.
 I worked on it more or less the entire time.
 It was previously rejected 44 times.

 When I began my MFA program at Bennington College, the director and wonderful writer Sven Birkerts welcomed our incoming class in front of the program community.
 He said something in that lecture hall that I’ve never forgotten.